Luzein

-Luzein is a Swiss village in the Prättigau and a municipality in the political district Prättigau/Davos Region in the canton of Graubünden.
+Luzein is a Swiss village in the Prättigau and a municipality in the political district Prättigau/Davos Region in the canton of the Grisons.

 History

 Luzein is first mentioned in 1185 as Luzene.

 Neighboring municipalities

 Geography

 Luzein has an area, As of 2006, of 31.6 km2.
 Of this area, 41.8% is used for agricultural purposes, while 46.6% is forested.
 Of the rest of the land, 3% is settled (buildings or roads) and the remainder (8.6%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Luzein sub-district of the Prättigau/Davos district (until 2000 part of the former Oberlandquart district).
 The current municipality was created in 1892 along the right side of the Prättigau valley.
 It consists of the village of Luzein which is made up of the sections of Buchen, Luzein, Pany and Putz.

 Coat of arms

 The coat of arms is described as Per bend sinister azure an Arrow in bend sinister Or and of the second a Wing sinister in bend sinister of the first.
 The coat of arms contains the wing of the Freiherr von Matsch and the arrow of the Sprecher family from Luzein.